 Algae are microscopic phytoplankton such as bacteria and dinoflagellates that use photosynthesis to turn sunlight into energy.
 These microorganisms are naturally occurring and live in all types of water, from fresh to salt to brackish (which is a mix of fresh and salt).
 Algae are common in water bodies where they consume carbon and nutrients such as phosphorus and nitrogen.

-When water reaches the right mix of sunlight, temperature, low water flows and excessive amounts of nutrients - the latter process called eutrophication - algae can multiply very quickly and turn into a "bloom."
-Nutrients, like nitrogen and phosphorus that are essential for plant growth, are beneficial in lower levels, but in overabundance they become pollution and often cause super-charged algal growth.
-(Excess nutrients can come from a lot of different sources, from synthetic fertilizer runoff to factory farm manure lagoon leaks to leaky septic systems - and more.)
+When water reaches the right mix of sunlight, temperature, low water flows and excessive amounts of nutrients - the latter nutrient-loading process called eutrophication - algae can multiply very quickly and turn into a "bloom."
+Nutrients, like nitrogen and phosphorus that are essential for plant growth, are beneficial in lower levels, but in overabundance they become pollution and can cause super-charged algal growth.
+(Excess nutrients can come from a multitude of different sources, from synthetic fertilizer runoff to factory farm manure lagoon leaks to leaky septic systems - and more.)

 The Many Colors of Algae and Their Potential Hazards